ARQ-CRISP/uskin_can_drivers/README.md

 - can_communication.h: Implements the 'low-level' methods that include the CAN communication protocol between machine and sensor.
 - uskinCanDriver: Implements the 'high-level' methods to operate with the sensor (CAN protocol is hidden to the user), *e.g.* start and stop sensor, retrieve data, calibrate sensor, *etc*.

-**Make sure SocketCan is installed in your machine** https://github.com/gribot-robotics/documentation/wiki/Installing-SocketCAN
+## Make sure SocketCan is installed in your machine
+https://github.com/gribot-robotics/documentation/wiki/Installing-SocketCAN

 You might be able to check if SocketCan is already installed by running
 `ls /sys/class/net/`.
 When there is an entry "can0" everything should be fine (be sure that the CAN interface is connected to the computer).

+## Include the contents of "include" and "src" directories into your code

+And start working the 'UskinCanDriver' object class.
+You may check usage examples in "examples" folder.

-**In your machine, start by setting up the 'can0' network necessary to communicate with the CAN interface**
+## Setting up the 'can0' network - necessary to communicate with the CAN interface**

 `sudo ip link set can0 up type can bitrate 1000000`

-**Include the contents of "include" and "src" directory into your code**

-And start working the 'UskinCanDriver' object class

-**Additional reading - Websites of interest:**
+## Additional reading - Websites of interest

 To connect the sensor to the computer and extract data you might need a USB converter interface.
 For this we use the ESD CAN-USB 2.0 Interface:
 - https://esd.eu/en/products/can-usb2.